 For example, if an employee slips and falls in the warehouse and breaks his arm, all of the medical bills for an ambulance ride, emergency room treatment, doctor appointments, surgery, physical therapy and medications, are to be paid by the workers compensation insurance company.

-If an injured worker doesn’t receive any of these benefits after a work related accident or is denied benefits from the insurance company, then the injured employee can file a claim for benefits.
+If an injured worker doesn’t receive any of these benefits after a work related accident or is denied benefits from the insurance company, then the injured employee has the legal right to file a claim for benefits.
 After the claim is filed the case will go through the workers’ compensation process in pursuit of benefits.

 An injured employee should speak with an experienced Massachusetts workers’ compensation lawyer to be sure that he or she is receiving the right benefits and the proper amount of benefits after a work injury.
 Mahaney & Pappas are experienced in handling workers’ comp cases in Massachusetts and our case results speak for themselves.
 Feel free to contact us on-line or by calling us at (508) 879-3500.
 We are happy to review your case and explain what benefits you are entitled to.